webworker01/knomp/README.md

 In your coins file add:
 ```
 "privateChain": true,
+"burnFees": true
 ```

+Edit: *This may be resolved and unneccesary now*
 For the moment a different dependency is required, in package.json change the last dependency to:
 ```
 "stratum-pool": "git+https://github.com/webworker01/node-stratum-pool.git#notxfee"